 - Scary and threatening situations: News stories on crime, natural disasters, and so on could be depressing and trigger anxiety in teenagers, especially those who have had similar experiences in the past.
 Teens with negative experiences may be anxious as they fear the situation or event could recur.

 - Depression: It is the most common cause of anxiety.
 Depression causes learning disabilities, low self-esteem, feeling of neglect, and emotional trauma to name a few, which further leads to anxiety (9).

-- Childhood effects: Children brought up in an unhealthy environment, where they’ve faced abuse or torture (physical and mental), can develop anxiety by the time they are in their teenage.
+- Childhood effects: Children brought up in an unhealthy environment, where they’ve faced physical and/or emotional abuse and neglect (physical and mental), can develop anxiety by the time they are in their teenage years.

 - Disapproval from parents: A teenager may want to experiment to try something new or focus on a hobby more than on academics, only to face criticism or objection from the parent.
 Constant or frequent disapproval from the parents can be frustrating and result in anxiety.

-- Brain development: Teenagers’ brains change during adolescence, which is responsible for their emotional maturation or mental development.
-This change is also associated with the emergence of various mental disorders such as anxiety and depression, to name a few (11).
+- Brain development: Teenagers’ brains change significantly during adolescence, in keeping with their emotional maturation or mental development.
+These changes may be associated with symptoms of anxiety and depression (11).

 So how can you determine if a teen is struggling with anxiety?
 The following section explains the symptoms of anxiety disorders in teenagers.